Cristian Rata

 • B.S. in Computer Science, University of California, San Diego, 1993.

-Dr. Cristian G. Rata is a seasoned scholar and pastor with a rich background in Old Testament studies, Hebrew language and literature, and theological education.
-Currently based in Minneapolis, MN, he serves as an International Trainer for Training Leaders International, imparting knowledge on Old Testament studies and Hebrew to diverse audiences globally.
+Cristian G. Rata is a seasoned scholar and pastor with a rich background in Old Testament studies, Hebrew language and literature, and theological education.
+Currently based in Texas, he also serves as an International Trainer for Training Leaders International, imparting knowledge on Old Testament studies and Hebrew to diverse audiences globally.
 His extensive academic journey and pastoral experience reflect a deep commitment to biblical scholarship and church ministry.

 Dr. Rata's career exemplifies a dedication to integrating rigorous academic research with pastoral care and global ministry, making significant contributions to both the scholarly community and the church worldwide.